alfredapp/gallery-edits/workflows/mikomagni/alfrello/readme.md

 ![Adding new card](images/trello.png)

 The above example would create a card named `Plan Meeting` with the description `Contact team`.
-You can add much more infomartion to each card, separated by semicolons.
+You can add much more information to each card, separated by semicolons.
 The order of fields is set in the Workflow’s Configuration.